guenthertom/stata-crashcourse/_sources/units/unit04_loading_data/README.md

 browse
 ```

 Stata manages to correct some non-applicable variable names by itself.
-It stores the original names as a *label*. <br>
+It stores the original names as a *label*.
+We do not need to use `rename` here.
 All variables are imported as *strings*.

 ```stata
 destring score, replace // does not work